htrojan/TexUtils/readme.md

 Automatically generates tex tables from your acquired data.
 <p> IMPORTANT: You have to use the package siunitx in your .tex file if you want to import the
            generated file into your main document</p>

 Usage:
 <pre> <code>
 x, y = np.genfromtxt('data.txt') # If using numpy.
 TexTable also accepts generic lists table = TexTable([x, y], [r'Y / \si{\second}', r'My Y data'], label='table:mytable', caption='Description')
+table.setRowRounding(0, 1) # Row given at index 0 should be rounded after 1 places
 table.writeFile('myTable.tex')
 </code></pre>